-- The engine performs a PIX query out to Mobile MD to get their identifier for the patient.
-When located the engine creates a provided register transaction and posts the C-CDA with the Mobile MD patient identifier to Mobile MD so that they can display it on a webpage/app.
+- When the patient identifier is located, the engine creates a provided register transaction and posts the C-CDA with the Mobile MD patient identifier to Mobile MD so they can display it on a web page or app.

-- Curveball: Radiologists are not required to sign off on a chart until seven days after discharge.
+- Curveball: Radiologists are not required to sign-off on a chart until seven days after discharge.
 Meaning, the summary of care record is not finalized until it is signed by the radiologist.

 - The engine again queries Paragon to get the updated summary of care info and again posts it to the Mobile MD.

 This is just one of many creative ways Corepoint Health customers are using the engine to connect data to care.